linked-db/linked-ql/README.md

 WHERE author ~> role ~> codename = 'admin'
 ```

-and in whatever direction the relationship goes (one-to-many, many-to-one, many-to-many), there's a perfect path expression:
+and for when you need to model the different forms of relationships out there (one-to-many, many-to-one, many-to-many), path operators that go in any direction:

 ```sql
 -- Linked QL